anoraktrend/kinlandweb/site/content/contact/_index.md

 logo: /img/logo.svg
 contact_entries: []
 ---
-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+I’d love to get in touch with you and hear your ideas and questions.
+I strive to grow and improve constantly and your feedback is valuable for me.

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>